KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+4. Recommendation: Found `jshint` in file `.gitignore`: Replace "jshint" by "eslint".
-4. Typo: Found `Magic Mirror` in file `MMM-PasadenaTransit.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `MMM-PasadenaTransit.js`: Replace it with `MagicMirror²`.
-5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-7. Deprecated: Found `require('request')` in file `pt_helper.js`: Replace it with built-in fetch.
+8. Deprecated: Found `require('request')` in file `pt_helper.js`: Replace it with built-in fetch.
-8. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-pathtime by Comf0rTS1997](https://github.com/Comf0rTS1997/MMM-pathtime)